browserutils/kooky/README.md

 - Fixed size (e.g. integers) have a known size.
 - Variable size (e.g. Strings) have a variable size.
 - Tagged data - these columns are often null and therefore may not be present.
-The database stored these with their column ID as a map.
+The database stores these with their column ID as a map.

 Therefore within the tag for each column, there are three distinct storage areas.
 You can see how each record is parsed using the --debug flag: